 Since Elizabeth began neurofeedback two months ago with weekly sessions, her feeling of confidence and overall sense of wellbeing has noticeably shifted.
 No longer a ball of tension, she often ends training sessions now with a calm half-smile.
 While she is still mid-series of neurofeedback sessions, I asked her to comment on what changes she’s notices so far.

 After only seven sessions, neurofeedback has literally changed my life.
-As someone with a history of worry and fears, suffice it to say that I had been struggling for a long time.
+As someone with a history of worry and fears at work, suffice it to say that I had been struggling for a long time.

 Overall, I'm feeling much more energized, happier and healthier than I have in years.
-I would highly recommend neurofeedback to anyone struggling in their lives."

 Performance anxiety is an inefficient response to our moment-to-moment challenges.
 When the brain 'sees' it is in a habitual response it will shift out of that patterning, and gradually the brain is learning to optimize itself.
 This positive change communicates that the brain is working hard to move into a state of regulation—calm, alert, present-- which it is designed to do when not in a state of threat.

 When training with NeurOptimal, you do not need a diagnosis to start.
 The most helpful tracking tool we ask clients to fill out is a self-report survey.
 These questionnaires help clients track and notice shifts in their thoughts, and feelings and life choices.